-COMPSCI 614: Final Review
+COMPSCI 690RA: Final Review

-General Info: The final will be held Tuesday May 14th from 10:30am-12:30pm in LGRC A203.
+General Info: The final will be held May 6th from 10:30am-12:30pm in CS 140.
 The test will be closed book, with no cheatsheets or calculators allowed.
 You must show your work/derive any answers as part of the solutions to receive full credit (and partial credit if you make a mistake).

 Format: The format will be very similar to the midterm: the test will contain 4-5 questions.
 The first will be a mix of True/False or Always/Sometimes/Never style questions.
 The rest will be short answer style questions, like homework questions, but significantly less involved.
-The exam will be similar in length to the midterm as well, although you will have 2 hours, rather than 1 hour 15 minutes to complete it.